 Scalability is one of the greatest pains of legacy software.
 The on-premise system needs an extensive and complicated installation in each place when a private chain in the Middle East purchases its 20th campus, or when a government in Asia intends to implement the system in 50 new public schools.

 SaaS is different.
-It was created to be a multi-school management system at its inception.
-Since the software is cloud-hosted (consider Amazon Web Services or Google Cloud), it can be assumed that adding a new school is usually just a matter of turning on a new tenant in the system.
+It was created to be a multi-school management system code at its inception.
+Since the software is cloud-hosted, adding a new school is often just a matter of enabling a new tenant.

 3. Why is Time-to-Market Crucial for EdTech Founders?